Rockypocky77/ChancifySATPrep/sat20.md

 The passage primarily focuses on the narrator

-A) learning how to become a pilot and flight training procedures.
+A) acquiring knowledge about pilot certification requirements and the specific procedures involved in professional flight training programs.

-B) describing a conflict with their brother about moving away and family tensions.
+B) recounting interpersonal conflict with their brother regarding relocation decisions and describing tensions that arise within family relationships.

-C) reflecting on a brother's departure and the idea of "perspective."
+C) contemplating their brother's departure and exploring the conceptual framework of "perspective" as a way of understanding distance, scale, and emotional processing.

-D) persuading the reader to attend flight school and aviation education.
+D) attempting to convince readers to pursue aviation education and enroll in flight school programs as a career pathway.

 Which sentence best supports the answer to Question 1?